History of Canada: Canada under French rule

 In 1608 Champlain founded what is now Quebec City, one of the earliest permanent settlements, which would become the capital of New France.
 He took personal administration over the city and its affairs and sent out expeditions to explore the interior.
 Champlain became the first known European to encounter Lake Champlain in 1609.
 By 1615, he had travelled by canoe up the Ottawa River through Lake Nipissing and Georgian Bay to the centre of Huron country near Lake Simcoe.
-During these voyages, Champlain aided the Wendat (aka "Hurons") in their battles against the Iroquois Confederacy.
+During these voyages, Champlain aided the Wyandot people (aka "Hurons") in their battles against the Iroquois Confederacy.
 As a result, the Iroquois would become enemies of the French and be involved in multiple conflicts (known as the French and Iroquois Wars) until the signing of the Great Peace of Montreal in 1701.

 The English, led by Humphrey Gilbert, had claimed St. John's, Newfoundland, in 1583 as the first North American English colony by royal prerogative of Queen Elizabeth I. In the reign of King James I, the English established additional colonies in Cupids and Ferryland, Newfoundland, and soon after established the first successful permanent settlements of Virginia to the south.
 On September 29, 1621, a charter for the foundation of a New World Scottish colony was granted by King James to William Alexander.
 In 1622, the first settlers left Scotland.
 They initially failed and permanent Nova Scotian settlements were not firmly established until 1629 during the end of the Anglo-French War.
 These colonies did not last long except the fisheries in Ferryland under David Kirke.
 In 1631, under Charles I of England, the Treaty of Suza was signed, ending the war and returning Nova Scotia to the French.
 New France was not fully restored to French rule until the 1632 Treaty of Saint-Germain-en-Laye.
 This led to new French immigrants and the founding of Trois-Rivières in 1634.

 After Champlain's death in 1635, the Roman Catholic Church and the Jesuit establishment became the most dominant force in New France and hoped to establish a utopian European and Aboriginal Christian community.
 In 1642, the Sulpicians sponsored a group of settlers led by Paul Chomedey de Maisonneuve, who founded Ville-Marie, the precursor to present-day Montreal.
 In 1663 the French crown took direct control of the colonies from the Company of New France.